bserdar/took/readme.md

 # What does it do?

 The main purpose of took is to maintain tokens for API invocations.
-Once things are setup, you can run:
+Once things are set up, you can run:

 ```
    took token myapi myuser